xavinux/gcp-resources/README.md

 # GCP-commands

-A list of Google Cloud Platform commands for the Cloud Shell
+A list of Google Cloud Platform commands and other resources